maximeSurmontGH/calcul-instagram-user-engagement-rate/README.md

 ## Disclaimer

 Not sure about its legality.
 Use it at your own risk.

 Requests often end up in 429.
-You may need to retrieve the data one account by one account.
-A better throttling must be initialized.
+You should try to play with the different parameters "NUMBER_OF_CONCURRENT_REQUEST", "DELAY_BETWEEN_TWO_PAGE", "NUMBER_OF_MAXIMUM_RETRY" and "DELAY_BETWEEN_TWO_RETRY".
+Default values were the ones working for me.

 Still not working ? maybe :

 - Try later